event4u-app/data-helpers/starlight/src/content/docs/performance/serializer-benchmarks.md

 - ✅ Minimal overhead, maximum performance

 **Symfony Serializer:**
-- ⚠️ Slower but more flexible
+- ⚠️ Slower performance
 - ⚠️ Higher memory usage
 - ✅ Industry standard
-- ✅ Extensive format support (XML, YAML, CSV, etc.)
+- ✅ Extensive ecosystem integration

 ### When to Use What